In this Q&A on marriage, Joe Beam, bestselling author and founder of Marriage Helper, gives practical advice on how to learn how to love well.

 So, as far as everyday habits, you’ll want to take note of anything you do or say that evokes a positive emotion in your spouse.
 Try to replicate those things.
 Similarly, take note of what you do or say that evokes a negative emotion, and try to avoid those things.
 You won’t get back to identical feelings as you had when you first got married, but you can get to where you have strong emotional attraction: you like each other; you enjoy being around each other.
 If you’ve ever seen older couples who are strongly in love with each other, this is how they do it.

-I’ll also mention that cultivating this emotional connection is important for (and works really well for) parent-child relationships as well.
+I’ll also mention that learning how to cultivate an emotional connection is important for (and works really well for) parent-child relationships as well.

 Q: Let’s say I want to love my spouse better, but I feel like I’m the only one putting any effort in.
 Any ideas?